aptos-labs/aptos-core/developer-docs-site/docs/sdks/python-sdk.md

 # Python SDK

 Aptos provides a lightly maintained official Python SDK.
-It is available on [PyPi](https://pypi.org/project/aptos-sdk/) with the source code in the [Aptos-core github repository](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/python/sdk).
+It is available on [PyPi](https://pypi.org/project/aptos-sdk/) with the source code in the [Aptos-core GitHub repository](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/python/sdk).
 Much of the functionality of the Python SDK mirrors the [Typescript SDK](/sdks/ts-sdk/index).
 The primary purpose of the Python SDK is to help Python developers to quickly become familiar with Aptos and as an accompaniment to Aptos tutorials.

 ## Installing Python SDK